ChrisWhealy/geonames_hana/README.md

 <a name="configuration"></a>
 ## Configuration

 ***IMPORTANT***
-Some of the data loaded into the HANA database changes so infrequently, that is can be considered static.
-Therefore, this data has been hard-coded into `.csv` files that are part of the CDS data model definition.
+Some of the data loaded into the HANA database changes so infrequently, that it can be considered static.
+Therefore, this data has been hard-coded into [`.csv`](./db/src/csv) files that are part of the CDS data model definition.

 1. Build and deploy the `/db` folder.
 This will deploy the CDS data model to your HANA instance and load ***some*** of the tables with static data
 1. Run the `/srv` service to start the server.
 When this server starts for the very first time, the two main database tables will be empty.
 Go to the `/admin` screen and press the "Refresh Server Data" button.
     This will download all the relevant ZIP files from <http://geonames.org> (approximately 500 files - 2 per country), unzip them, and transfer the tab-delimited text data into the two main database tables:
     * `ORG_GEONAMES_GEONAMES`
     * `ORG_GEONAMES_ALTERNATENAMES`

 ***WARNING***
 The `ORG_GEONAMES_BASE_GEO_COUNTRIES` table contains data not only for all 252 countries in the world, but also a special country with the non-standard country code `XX`.

-This is the country code for geopolitical information that does ***not*** belong to any particular country (such as underwater features that exist in international waters).
-However, the geopolitical data falling into this category is downloaded from a file called `no-country.zip` rather than the expected `XX.zip`.
+This country code exists in order to identify geopolitical information that does ***not*** belong to any particular country (such as underwater features that exist in international waters).
+However, the geopolitical data falling into this category is ***not*** downloaded from the expected `XX.zip` file, but instead from `no-country.zip`.

-Data belonging to country `XX` must be treated as a special case in various parts of the coding
+Data belonging to country `XX` must be treated as a special case in various parts of the coding (E.G. in [`srv/loader.js`](./srv/loader.js#L26))

 <!-- *********************************************************************** -->
 <a name="functionality"></a>